-

 Jeremy Fix

-Having been with ispace-U.S. since its opening in 2021, Tyler Mundt now serves as Senior Director of Engineering, leading the engineering organization of ispace-U.S. Previously, Tyler served as Director of Mission Operations and Flight Dynamics groups.
-Tyler played a pivotal role in growing the company since its beginning in 2021 to over 100 employees today, notably by managing the team that bid and won the $73M NASA Commercial Lunar Payload Services contract (CP-12) as part of Team Draper, awarded in July 2022.
-In a prior role, Tyler served as an Ordnance System Engineer at United Launch Alliance, responsible for the full product life cycle of staging and flight termination components and systems on Atlas V, Delta IV, Delta Heavy, and Vulcan launch vehicles, including the Atlas V variant that launched the Boeing Starliner capsule.
+Tyler serves as Executive Vice President of Engineering, leading the engineering organization of ispace-U.S. Prior to the current role, Tyler served as Senior Director of Engineering and Director of Mission Operations and Flight Dynamics groups.
+Tyler played a pivotal role in growing the company since the company’s founding to over 100 employees today, notably by managing the team that bid and won the $73M NASA Commercial Lunar Payload Services contract (CP-12) as part of Team Draper, awarded in July 2022.
+In a prior role, Tyler served as an Ordnance System Engineer at United Launch Alliance, responsible for the full product life cycle of staging and flight termination components and systems on Atlas V, Delta IV, Delta Heavy, and Vulcan launch vehicles.

-Senior Director of Engineering – ISPACE US
+EVP of Engineering – ISPACE US

 Tyler Mundt